VGP/vgp-assembly/dx_workflows/scaffold_5_arrow_polish/Readme.md

 # PacBio BAM Resequencing Workflow
 ## Update note

+**2020-Nov-25 update**
+- use only QV function for merqury due to unknown bug for using full calculation

 **2020-Oct-21 update**
 - update merqury Docker 1.1 which fix trio calculation and give full report